ITfoxtec/FoxIDs/docs/index.md

 Foxids is both an [authentication](login.md) platform and a security broker where Foxids support converting from [OpenID Connect 1.0](oidc.md) to [SAML 2.0](saml-2.0.md).

 Foxids is designed as a container with multi-tenant support.
-Your tenant holds your tracks which correspond to your environments (prod, QA, test, dev) and other elements.
+Your tenant holds your environments which correspond to your environments (prod, QA, test, dev) and other elements.
 Each environment is an Identity Provider with a [user repository](users.md), a unique [certificate](certificates.md) and connections.
-Connections to external Identity Provider is configured as [OpenID Connect 1.0](auth-met-oidc.md) or [SAML 2.0](auth-met-saml-2.0.md) authentication methods where applications and APIs is configured as [OAuth 2.0](app-reg-oauth-2.0.md), [OpenID Connect 1.0](app-reg-oidc.md) or [SAML 2.0](app-reg-saml-2.0.md) application registrations.
+Connections to external Identity Provider is configured as [OpenID Connect 1.0](auth-method-oidc.md) or [SAML 2.0](auth-method-saml-2.0.md) authentication methods where applications and APIs is configured as [OAuth 2.0](app-reg-oauth-2.0.md), [OpenID Connect 1.0](app-reg-oidc.md) or [SAML 2.0](app-reg-saml-2.0.md) application registrations.
 The users [login](login.md) experience is configured as an authentication method.

 > Take a look at the Foxids test configuration in Foxids Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)